kierrarg/AI-planner/README.md

 # Calendar Manager

-I am currently in the process of setting up the google calendar api and linking it to my project
+Integrated Google Calendar features allowing user to add and remove events to and from calendar.
+I am currently in the process of implementing the option to add repeating events.

 # Ai planner